State 4-H Fashion Revue 2022

 State 4-H Fashion Revue is a day-long event that will include hands-on educational workshops, one-on-one time with a set of judges, a keynote speaker from Fashion, Supply Chain or Textile industries and a Fashion Show that is open to all.

-Each county may send one participant per category & age group for a maximum of 15 participants per county.
-For more information on categories, see the section below.
+Each county may send one participant per category and age group for a maximum of 18 participants per county.
+For more information on categories, see below.